 - 1 tsp smoked paprika

-- Add salt and spices (garlic powder, cumin, smoked paprika, stock powder)
+- Next add the salt and spices - garlic powder, cumin, smoked paprika, stock powder.

 - Add chopped tomatoes, green lentils, and water.

-- Stir well, then put the lid on, bring up to pressure, then cook for 5 minutes.
+- Follow the instructions as above using your pressure cooker, but only add half the amount of water.
+Stir well, then put the lid on, bring up to pressure, and cook for 5 minutes.
 Let pressure release naturally.

 Let us know what you made with our vegan lentil ragu!
-We're off to dig into these amazing ragu filled calzone, fresh off the campfire...
+We're off to dig into some amazing ragu filled calzone, fresh off the campfire...